 The MRes Government and Politics (previously MSc by Research) is a one year research programme.
-Students select a research topic and complete a thesis of up to 40,000 words.
+Students select a research topic and complete a thesis of approx. 25,000 words (70 credits).
+In parallel, students must undertake and pass taught modules to the value of 20 credits.
 The MRes provides for research into all aspects of government and political science and is geared towards those interested in pursuing theoretical and empirical research in these areas.
-The degree is run as a full-time programme (PAC code CKM11) taking a minimum of one year from the date of first registration.
-Students may also register as part-time students (PAC code CKM12) and in this event the minimum period is two years and the normal maximum is four years.
+The degree is run as a full-time programme taking a minimum of one year from the date of first registration.
+Students may also register as part-time students and in this event the minimum period is two years and the normal maximum is four years.
 In certain cases students can apply to transfer to a PhD programme during their studies.

 Over the course of the academic year, MRes students attend the Department of Government and Politics seminar series, and are required to make at least one presentation of their research to this forum.
 Methodology seminars are also provided during the year to support the research process.

 Candidates for the MRes Government and Politics must usually have obtained:

 (a) at least Second Class Honours, Grade I, at a relevant primary degree examination, or (b) a primary degree and at least Second Class Honours Grade I (or equivalent) at a relevant postgraduate examination, or (c) at least Second Class Honours, Grade I, in the MSc Qualifying Examination.